 Are you wondering what Brazilian souvenirs to pack in your luggage?
 Don’t settle for generic items like football jerseys and carnival masks.
 Instead, take the essence of Brazil back home with you with these unique and sustainable gift ideas.

 From dendê oil to Brazilian designer goods and cachaça infused with Amazonian herbs, this guide will inspire you with options you may have never even heard of.
 By bringing a piece of Brazil back home, you can keep the memories of your trip alive for years to come.

 11 Brazilian Souvenirs You Won’t Regret Buying

 Sustainable Dendê Oil

 Sustainable dendê oil is made from the fruit of the palm tree.
 Native to Africa, the oil extracted from the fruit features prominently in Brazilian cuisine.
 It arrived in the America’s at the beginning of the slave trade and is incorporated in the cuisine of the Brazilian coast and state of Bahia.
-Moqueca is a stew made of fish and sea food and it’s deep orangey-yellow colour derives from the few drops of dendê oil added.
+Moqueca is a stew made of fish and sea food and it’s deep orange-yellow colour derives from the few drops of dendê oil added.
 Dendê has a similar effect to adding saffron threads, but with a hint of sweetness.